 If you're looking for a spacious vehicle, then you may think your options are limited to gas-guzzling SUVs and minivans.
-However, there are several fuel-efficient new hatchbacks and wagons that offer near-SUV cargo space.
+However, there are several fuel efficient hatchbacks and wagons that offer cargo space approaching that of an SUV.
 For many car shoppers, these well-proportioned cars offer the perfect balance between enhanced storage and above-average gas mileage.
 Keep reading to review a few of the best fuel-efficient cars that also offer a good amount of cargo space.

-The 2012 Prius V is a new hybrid variant of the very popular Toyota Prius.
-Outfitted with the same engine as the standard trim, the Prius V manages a very impressive 44 mpg in the city and 40 mpg on the highway.
+The 2015 Prius V is a variant of the very popular hybrid Toyota Prius.
+Outfitted with the same engine as the standard trim, the Prius V manages a very impressive 44 mpg in the city and 40 mpg on the highway, and 42 mpg combined.
 With the back seats up, the Prius wagon manages a solid 34.3 cubic feet of storage space.
 With the seats down, this number balloons to 67.3 cubic feet.
 Compare these figures with the competition, and the Prius V is hard to beat.
-However, an entry fee of $26,550 may have you looking for more affordable options.
+However, an entry fee of $26,675 may have you looking for more affordable options.

-Outfitted with a diesel engine, the VW Jetta Wagon delivers excellent fuel efficiency in a cavernous package.
-According the EPA, the Jetta Sportwagen TDI manages 30 mpg in the city and 42 mpg on the highway.
-Storage capacity comes in at 32.8 cubic feet with rear seats up and 66.9 cubic feet with rear seats down, which is slightly less than the Jetta SportWagen that it replaces.
-Add in a responsive driving experience and upscale interior, and the Jetta is a well-rounded vehicle that continues to sell well throughout the country.
-Initial asking price for the 2012 Jetta Wagon TDI is listed at $25,540.
+Outfitted with a diesel engine, the VW Golf SportWagen delivers excellent fuel efficiency in a cavernous package.
+According the EPA, the Golf SportWagen TDI manages 31 mpg in the city, 43 mpg on the highway, and 35 mpg combined.
+Storage capacity comes in at 30.4 cubic feet with rear seats up and 66.5 cubic feet with rear seats down, which is slightly less than the Jetta SportWagen that it replaces.
+Add in a responsive driving experience and upscale interior, and the Golf SportWagen is a well-rounded vehicle that should continue the legacy of the Jetta predecessor.
+The base asking price for the 2015 Golf SportWagen TDI is listed at $25,415.

-If you're willing to trade in a little bit of cargo space in favor of sporty performance, then the VW Golf may be a better option than the VW Jetta.
-Starting at $24,235, this well-equipped hatchback promises up to 30 mpg in the city and 42 mpg on the highway.
-Storage isn't much with the rear seats up clocks in at 22.8 cubic feet, a considerable improvement over the Golf’s previous generation.
-Fold the seats down and you'll be rewarded with 46 cubic feet.
+If you're willing to trade in a little bit of cargo space in favor of sporty performance, then the VW Golf hatchback may be a better option than the SportWagen variant.
+Starting at $22,345, this well-equipped hatchback promises up to 31 mpg in the city, 43 mpg highway, and 36 mpg combined.
+Storage with the rear seats up clocks in at 22.8 cubic feet, a considerable improvement over the Golf’s previous generation.
+Fold the seats down and you'll be rewarded with 52.7 cubic feet.
 These numbers are well above average for the compact vehicle class, and a 15 percent improvement over the 2014 model.

 The Ford Focus is available with a Super Fuel Economy (SFE) package that delivers 28 mpg in the city and 40 mpg on the highway (base models promise 26 mpg in the city and 36 mpg on the highway) with a combined rating of 33 mpg.
 In terms of storage, the Ford hatchback is one of the best cars for shoppers who need to seat more than two passengers.
 With rear seats up, the vehicle offers 23.8 cubic feet of storage.
 With rear seats down, the vehicle manages 44.8 cubic feet.